The Goal Is Not a Ranking Anymore

 | SEO 2.0 | Marketing rebrand of the same discipline | No, just misleading |

-Stick with SEO, GEO, and AEO.
+Stick with SEO, AEO, and GEO.
 These are the terms with clear definitions, academic backing, and industry consensus.
-Everything else is rebranding.
+For the head-to-head verdict, see AEO vs GEO vs SEO: which one matters in 2026?

-GEO is the growth layer.
-This is where the new opportunities live.
-AI traffic converts better, buyers are shifting their research behavior, and most of your competitors have not started optimizing for it yet.
-The window of advantage is now.
+GEO is your growth layer.
+This is where buying decisions increasingly happen, where AI traffic converts at multiples of organic, and where most of your competitors have not started measuring yet.

-In Part 3 of this series, we get tactical.
-You will learn exactly how to audit your AI search visibility, structure your content for citations, implement technical optimizations like schema markup and llms.txt, and measure what is working.
+In Part 3 of this series, we get tactical: how to audit your AI search visibility, structure content for citations, and implement schema and llms.txt.
+Not sure where to start measuring?
+The free AI visibility tools guide walks through every check, or run the Free AI Visibility Checker now.

-SEO vs GEO vs AEO: Questions Readers Ask
+SEO vs AEO vs GEO: Questions Readers Ask

 Common questions about this topic, answered.